tohyuting/tp/docs/DeveloperGuide.md

 assignmacro a/ cs/

-Upon seeing that, the user will be able to select from those options or use them as a guide to complete his/her commands more intuitively.
+Upon seeing this, the user will be able to select from those options or use them as a guide to complete his/her commands more intuitively.

+#### Design consideration

+When the full command for single-worded commands are typed in the commandBox, the AutoCompleteTextField#popUpEntries would be hidden to achieve smoother navigation for users when accessing commandHistory.

 --------------------------------------------------------------------------------------------------------------------